oaxiom/te_hic/README.md

 # te_hic

-# Why?

 Analysis of TEs in HiC data.

+## Why?

-One of the first steps in HiC analysis is to discard multimapping reads, and low quality mapping reads.
+One of the first steps in HiC analysis is to discard multimapping reads,  low quality mapping reads, or otherwise disregard repeat regions of the genome.

 We beleive this is a mistake when you consider that most of the genome consists of badly mapping repeats.